ClarkWalker/espeak_tts_script/README.md

 ## Dependencies
 This script relies on the espeak and xsel packages.
 Espeak comes preinstalled on many linux distros.
-I am using this on Linux Mint 19 with the gnome desktop environment.
+I am using this on Linux Mint 19 with the gnome 3 desktop environment runnign on the x window system.
 You can check if you have espeak installed by with the following command
 ```
 espeak hello